-We are writing in order to inform you of a recent data security incident that may have resulted in unauthorized access to your sensitive personal information.
-At this time, we are unaware of any fraudulent misuse of your personal information.
-However, we take the privacy of your personal information seriously, and want to provide you with information and resources you can use to protect your information.
-This letter contains information about the incident and information about how to protect your personal information going forward.
+The Music Institute of Chicago ("MIC") is writing to inform you of a recent data security incident that may have resulted in an unauthorized access to your sensitive personal information.
+While we are unaware of any fraudulent misuse of your personal information at this time, we are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your information.